For companies entering new global markets, this hiring approach can alleviate hiring and labor law complexity

-The employer of record legally hires the workers, taking on the responsibility of handling payroll, benefits and compliance with local employment and tax laws, then leases the employee back to the client company.
-The client company is responsible for managing the employees’ day-to-day contributions and performance.
+A more accurate name for this hiring approach is the global employer of record, which is commonly accepted—and legal—in Europe and around the world.
+Employer of record providers hire workers on behalf of a client company, taking on the legal responsibility of payroll, benefits and compliance with local employment and tax regulations.
+As part of the contract, the client company is only responsible for managing the employees’ day-to-day contributions and performance.

 When you need speed and flexibility.
-Leasing an international employee from an employer of record can be completed in as little as a couple of weeks.
+Contracting with an employer of record can be completed in as little as a couple of weeks.
 For a company just starting out with expansion, there’s not a need to take on the often extensive timeframes required for establishing the legal entity in order to hire employees internally.
 Because an employer of record already has in-country entities, it can hire workers on the client company’s behalf in a fraction of the time.
 An employer of record with service in various countries also gives companies greater flexibility in hiring, allowing them to test new global markets as the need arises.

 When you’re unsure about employment compliance.
-With a leased international employee, a company working with an employer of record is secure in the knowledge that the worker is in full compliance with local labor laws.
+By adding workers through an employer of record, a company is secure in the knowledge that the worker is in full compliance with local labor laws.
 As part of its offering, an employer of record should have local expertise required to understand and comply with all HR, payroll and tax regulations in the foreign countries it serves.
 In addition to legal compliance, the employer of record ensures contracts meet cultural and other local employment customs.

 When you’re seeking lower-cost options.
-By leasing international employees, a company is likely to save money via lower administration costs.
+By contracting with an employer of record, a company is likely to save money via lower administration costs.
 Because the employer of record handles all the HR and payroll, the company doesn’t have to take on additional in-country HR and payroll expertise to support these new global workers.
-Additionally, using a third party to lease employees frees a company from costly undertaking of establishing an entity to hire employees directly.
+Additionally, using a third party to add workers frees a company from costly undertaking of establishing an entity to hire employees directly.

 When attracting great talent is a priority.
-With the ability to hire international employees through a leasing provider, a company can seek out talent virtually anywhere in the world (or anywhere an employee leasing company offers service).
-A leasing partner like an employer of record can enable a company to promote a remote-first culture and flexible work environment, giving the company an advantage to attracting and retaining the best talent available.
+With the ability to hire international employees through a third party, a company can seek out talent virtually anywhere in the world (or anywhere an employer of record offers service).
+An employer of record can enable a company to promote a remote-first culture and flexible work environment, giving the company an advantage to attracting and retaining the best talent available.

-For companies looking to lease international employees as part of their global expansion, it’s important to keep a few things in mind as they evaluate employer of record providers.
+For companies looking to lease international employees as part of their global expansion, it’s important to keep a few things in mind as they evaluate providers.

 Customer service.
-Beyond providing legal employment to your international workers, what kind of service can you expect from your leasing partner?
+Beyond providing legal employment to your international workers, what kind of service can you expect from your partner?
 It’s important to understand whether you—and your in-country workers—have a direct point of contact when there any questions about local employment.
-Additionally, find out what SLAs—if any—are included in your international employee leasing contract.
+Additionally, find out what SLAs—if any—are included in your employment contracts.